-While grey may be a popular neutral it’s important to keep in mind sage grey.
+While grey may be a popular neutral it’s important to keep in mind sage green.
 It’s a color that has been popping up everywhere.
-From fashion to appliances, it’s a neutral that here to stay.
+From fashion to appliances, it’s a neutral that is here to stay.
 The pastel tone of green nostalgia of a sage plant become popular once it hit Pinterest’s annual trend report in 2018.
-When decorating your living room this gentle green is a creative alternative for more common neutrals, going well with a wide range of wood tones, decorating styles, and accent colors.
+When decorating your living room this gentle green is a creative alternative to more common neutrals, going well with a wide range of wood tones, decorating styles, and accent colors.

 Sage green conjures up emotions of being in nature.
 When used in the living room, it produces a sensation of bringing the outdoors in.
 As the interest in health and wellness within the living space increases, green is emerging as a key color in interior design.
 Being absorbed in nature is great for our mental health and wellbeing, when added to a living room, sage green provides a soothing palette.